-Further details can be found in our Low Level Concerns section of our staff Disciplinary policy is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, Sept 2021 LCC School Child Protection Safeguarding Policy v16
+Further details can be found in our Low-Level Concerns section of our staff Disciplinary policy.

-A low level concern is defined as behaviour that:
+A low-level concern is defined as behaviour that:

-• does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.